-400 Warrantees and Exclusions; Exclusive Remedies and Disclaimers 401 Subject to Section 4 05, FARO warrants that any Product (but excluding Software and services) shall be free from material defects in workmanship or material affecting the fitness of Product for its usual purpose under normal condutions of use, service and maintenance.
-FARO makes no warranty that any Product will operate in an uninterrupted or error free manner Subject to Section 4 05, FARO warrants that any Software shall operate substantially according to written user documentation provided by FARO.
-FARO makes no warranty that any Software
+- Warrantes and Exclusions; Exclusive Remedies and Disclaimers

+4 01 Subject to Section 4 05, FARQ warrants that any Product (but excluding Software and services) shall be free from material defects in workmanship or material affecting the fitness of Product for its usual purpose under normal conditions of use, service and maintenance.
+FARQ makes no warranty that any Product will operate in an uninterrupted or error free manner

-The Visual purpose under normal conductors of wates periode antibility according to written user documentation provided by FARO.
-FARO wrates ne warranty that any Software shall operate in an uninterrupted or error free manner will operate in an uninterrupted or error free manner 403.
-The warrantices set out in paragraphs 401 and 402 above (together, the 'Warrants') shall expire at the end of the twelve (12) month period commancing on the last day of the calendar month in which Product was delivered to Purchaser (the Warrants') Period.)
-404. To properly make a claim under the Warrants' Purchaser must deliver written notice to FARO during the Warranty Period, at FARO's contact information set forth on the Order, of a breach of the Warrants, together with a description of such breach in reasonable detail.
-Within a reasonable time following receipt of such proper notice FARO shall have Product diagnased by its service is determined by FARO, in its reasonable detail.
-Within a reasonable time following receipt of such proper notice FARO shall have Product diagnased by its service is determined by FARO, in its reasonable detail.
-Within a reasonable time following receipt of such proper notice FARO shall have Product diagnased by its service. parts, or repairs available for any breach reported after the expiration of the Warranty Period II.
-Product is determined by FARO, in its reasonable option of the Warrantes, FARO will, as Purchaser's sole and exclusive remedy, repair or adjust Product to FARO units replace Product with replacement Product or parts therefore at no cost to Purchaser shall pay the cost of service, which shall be the amount that FARO would otherwise charge for an evaluation under a non-warranty service evaluation.
-405 The Warranties shall not apply to or cover a) Any defects in any component of a Product if, in the reasonable opinion of FARO, (i) Product has been improperly stored, installed, operated, or maintained; (ii) the defect was caused by or relats to misuse or extraordi obtained.
+5 ubject to Section 4 05, FARQ warrants that any Software shall operate substantially according to written user documentation provided by FARQ.
+FARQ makes no warranty that any Software - Subject to Section 4.05, FARO warrants that any Software shall operate substantially according to written user documentation provided by FARO.
+FARO makes ne warranty that any Software will operate in an uninterrupted or error free manner.

+4.03 The warranties set out in paragraphs 4.01 and 4.02 above (together, the 'Warranties') shall expire at the end of the twelve (12) month period commencing on the last day of the calendar month in which Product was delivered to Purchaser (the 'Warranty Peniod').

+4.04 To properly make a claim under the Warranties, Purchaser must deliver written notice to FARO during the Warranty Period, at FARO's contact information set forth on the Order, of a breach of the Warranties, together with a description of such breach in reasonable detail.
+Within a reasonable time following receipt of such proper notice FARO shall have Product diagnosed by its service personnel.
+Nothing herein contained shall be construed as obligating FARO to make service, parts, or repairs available for any breach reported after the expiration of the Warranty Period.
+It Product is determined by FARO, in its reasonable opinion, to be covered by and in breach of the Warranties, FARO will, as Purchaser's sole and exclusive remedy, repair or adjust Product to the extent determined by FARO to be necessary or, at the option of FARO, will replace Product in episcement Product or parts therefor at no cost to Purchaser, other than the cost of shipping Product to Expose the amount that FARO would otherwise charge for an evaluation under a non-warranty service evaluation.

-obtained. e) Any defect in or related to Product which FARO cannot duplicate with reasonable effort. f) Any defect are related Product caused by materials, including hardware, software or data not supplied by FARO. g) Any defect caused or resulting from accident, physical, electrical or magnetic stress, failure of electric power, air condition or environmental controls, use in or with defective or non-compatible equipment, hardware, software or data. h) Any defect expendence aused by changes in the operating characteristics of computer systems, hardware or software developed after Product is delivered. j) Any product exponded by Purchaser outside of the United States or Canada.
+4.05 The Warranties shall not apply to or cover a) Any defects in any component of a Product if, in the reasonable opinion of FARO, in Product was designed and manufactured; (iii) Purchaser has permitted unauthorized modifications, additions, deletions, adjustments and/or repair to any Software, hard drive structure or content, or any other part of Product, or which might otherwise affect Product, or (iv) the defect was caused by, or repairs sere requir - obtained - e) Any defect in or related to Product which FARO cannot duplicate with reasonable effort. f) Any defect in or related Product caused by materials, including hardware, software or data not supplied by FARO. g) Any defect caused or resulting from accident, physical, electrical or magnetic stress, failure of electric power, air condition or environmental controls, use in or with defective or non-compatible equipment, hardware, software or data. h) Any defect or problem caused by changes in the operating characteristics of computer systems, hardware or software developed after Product is delivered. j) Any Product exported by Purchaser outside of the United States or Canada.